UC Davis Aggies men's basketball

 The UC Davis Aggies men's basketball team represents University of California, Davis in Davis, California, United States.
-The team currently competes in the Big West Conference.
+The team currently competes in the Mountain West Conference (MW).

-The team is led by head coach Jim Les, who is in his 14th season at the helm during the 2024-25 season.
+The team is led by head coach Jim Les, who is in his 15th season at the helm during the 2025–26 season.
 During his tenure with the Aggies, the men's basketball team earned its first Big West championship and first NCAA Men's Basketball Division I Tournament.
 That appearance in the 2017 Tournament marked the thirteenth overall NCAA postseason appearance including its time in Division II.

 Before it became a full-fledged Division I program on July 1, 2007, UC Davis won an NCAA Division II national championship in 1998.

 Season results

 Below is a table of UC Davis's yearly records.
 The Aggies did not sponsor a team in the 1943–44 and 1944–45 seasons.